 "I have chosen 88 because it reminds me of four balls and in Italy, we all know what it means to have balls: strength and determination," Buffon declared, presumably from deep down in his hole, spade still clutched in hand.
 "I wanted 00 but the league told me that was impossible.
 I also considered 01 but that was not considered a proper number.

 "I liked 01 because it was the number on the General Lee car in the TV series The Dukes of Hazzard," he then randomly came out with, in his second-strangest left-turn after moving to Paris for a season.
-The Italian giant claimed he had no idea about the racist connotations and since worn No.77 for Juventus and Parma and No.18 for PSG – aside from the classic No.1 jersey that won't be getting him into any more trouble any time soon.
+The Italian giant claimed he had no idea about the racist connotations and since worn No.77 for Juventus and Parma and No.18 for PSG.
+He's a character, isn't he?

 6. Khalid Boulahrouz/Steve Sidwell, No.9